areekaras/Test_Jeebley/README.md

 #### Font used - Helvetica Neue

 - Image urls in the api are not directing to proper link
+- Given a 20 second request time out interval for API calls
 - Font, font size, colour codes are not exact as Jeebley application